Knowledge base

 - Click directly on the name assigned to the relevant product.

-- Choose the optional content for the new site (A) or no specific installation (B):
+- Choose the optional content for the new site (A) or other specific installation, blank space, advanced technologies (Node.js for example) (B):

 - Click on Next.